 If you’ve been shooting for a few years now, you know that ammo droughts come and go.
 They occur whenever something upsets the balance of life.
 In 2020 we had massive upsets to the balance.
 You got the joy of COVID, the riots, and then a Democratic President-Elect.
 Just one of these things can kill the ammo supply, and we got three in a row.
+Heck gun supply is dead, from shotguns to 80% lowers.
 Going into 2021, finding ammo is pretty tough, but as an experienced shooter and drought survivalist, I do have a few tips and tricks I live by.

 Finding Ammo 101 – Avoid Resellers

 Gougers, Scalpers, whatever you call them, often have a store of ammo or buy up a ton of ammo at a time and resell it at a crazy markup.
 This year we’ve seen people in literal ammo vans selling cartridges like some kind of Libertarian ice cream man.
 People like to blame them for ammo’s price, but ultimately it’s on the people purchasing the ammo.
 Finding ammo is tough, but this drought will last longer if people buy ammo at these crazy costs because it will fuel the resellers.

 I know it can be challenging, but let these people sit on their stupid investment.
 We can self-correct this action and prevent it for future ammo droughts.